-I'm a writer, broadcaster and journalist.
-In ten years at the BBC I interviewed everyone from Paul McCartney to Adele to Stevie Wonder and pretty much anyone making critically acclaimed music in the UK from 2000 to 2010 (my Mastermind subject, if needed).
-Since becoming a mum to two little ones I’ve shifted my focus from late nights reviewing gigs to wonderful books mostly enjoyed during the 2 minutes it takes to brush my teeth.
-Hence the Stolen Moments :)
+Lucy is a writer and ex-broadcast journalist.
+In ten years at the BBC she interviewed everyone from Paul McCartney to Adele to Stevie Wonder and pretty much anyone making critically acclaimed music in the UK from 2000 to 2010 (her Mastermind subject, if needed).
+Since becoming a mum to two little ones she's shifted her focus from late nights reviewing gigs to wonderful books mostly enjoyed during the 2 minutes it takes to brush her teeth.
+Hence the Stolen Moments!

 The History of Love by Nicole Krauss.
 This is simply the most magical book I’ve ever read.
 It is complicated and delicate and soulful.
 The main storyline features the simple quest of a teenage girl to distract her grieving mum, but there is also the charmingly muddled perspective of Leo; an elderly survivor of both the Holocaust and heartbreak, and, finally, excerpts from a book written by Leo which are passages of pure lyrical and romantic beauty.
 I loved this book so much I named my daughter after the main character.